 Hi!
 My name is Janice Hermer and I'm one of your Health Sciences Librarians at the ASU Downtown Phoenix Campus Library.
-You can find my photo and contact info on the right side of this page.

 This assignment should take you 30 minutes or less.
 Completing this assignment and the short library quiz at the end will prepare you for excellence in your NTR 351 projects.

 Follow the steps below, then complete the short quiz.

 Step 1: Get to know your ASU Library

 Step 2: ASU Library doesn't have it?
 We can get it for you!